 - McConville DE, Hamilton EM.
 Syringe disposal practices and gender differences.
 The diabetes educator.
 2002;28(1):91-97.
 PubMed | Google Scholar

 - Ozawa Sachiko, Clark Samantha, Portnoy Allison, Grewal Simrun, Brenzel Logan, Walker Damian G. Return on investment from childhood immunization in low- and middle-income countries, 2011-20.
 Health Aff.
 2016; 35 (2):199-207.
 PubMed | Google Scholar

 - WHO.
-Strategy for universal access to health and universal
+Strategy for universal access to health and universal coverage.
+2014.
+Google Scholar

 - WHO,UNICEF and World Bank.
 State of the world's vaccines and immunization.
 3rd ed Geneva: World Health Organization.
 2009.
 PubMed | Google Scholar

 - WHO.
 Analysis of immunization financing indicators of the WHO-UNICEF Reporting Form (JRF).
 Geneva.
 2016.
 PubMed | Google Scholar

 - WHO.
 Improving immunization coverage and equity.
 2016.
-Google
+Google Scholar

 - Mohammadi D. Matshidiso Moeti: new Director of WHO AFRO.
 The Lancet.
 2015; Vol 385 (9966):411.
 PubMed | Google Scholar